sephiroce/srf/README.md

 ### manuscript
   - tex source file and figures
   !!
-BEWARE: This manuscript is not submitted to any journals or conferences yet, under the internal review.
+BEWARE: This manuscript is not submitted to any journals or conferences yet.
+It is under the internal review.
 ### src
   - the python scripts for training and decoding
 ### egs